Shersheralishah/smartedu-platform/README.md

     ```sh
     ./gradlew bootRun
     ```
     The backend server will start on `http://localhost:8080`.
-The first time it runs, the `DataSeeder` will populate the database with fake users and courses.
+The first time it runs, the `DataSeeder` will populate the database with fake users and courses if uncommented (but no resourses will be added in courses).

 ### Frontend Setup